orthanc-mirrors/orthanc-book/Sphinx/source/developers/creating-plugins.rst

 <https://sdk.orthanc-server.com/>`__ and must be written in C or
 C++.
 They must also fullfil the terms of the `GPLv3 license
 <http://www.gnu.org/licenses/quick-guide-gplv3.en.html>`__ that is
 used by the core of Orthanc.

+For developers who are more familiar with Python, it is also possible to create plugins using this simpler language.
+Check out the :ref:`dedicated Python plugin <python-plugin>`.

-Here are some resources about creating
+Here are some resources about creating C/C++ plugins:
-plugins:

 * Sample code for plugins can be found `in the official Orthanc repository